 Ask your agent to prepare a list of recent comps.
 If these new comps are at lower prices, you may need to lower your list price to match them if you want to sell.

 Consider the buyer's comps

 Buyers sometimes attach comps to a low offer to showcase their position.
 Take a look at these comps.
 Are the homes similar to yours?
-If so, then your asking price might be unrealistic.
+If so, then you're asking price might be unrealistic.
 If not, then ask your agent to attach 'your' comps to the counteroffer.
-This goes a long way in keeping the negotiations factual, not personal.
+This goes a long way in keeping the negotiations data driven, not personal.